RodentOfUnusualSizee/IS434-Social-Analytics-Crypto/readme.md

 *Currently the credentials for the scrape are personal credentials, please do not abuse it*

+Clone our Github Repository or download the ZIP File `gh repo clone RodentOfUnusualSizee/IS434-Social-Analytics-Crypto`

 Step 1 : Run `main_app.py` and `backend-flash.py` inside the dashboard folder
 -	Make sure to `pip install` the required python packages